renatoathaydes/parcey/README.md

 * `coallescedParser`: converts a parser of type `{A?*}` to a parser of type `{A*}`.
 * `first`: converts a parser of type `{A*}` to a parser of type `A`.

-These helper functions work together to let you create Parsers which can generate values of the types you're interested, not just Strings and Characters.
+These helper functions work together to let you create Parsers which can generate values of the types you're interested in, not just Strings and Characters.

 Quick examples: